Allison posing with a friendly husky after a dog sledding tour in Tromso

 This also helps ensure no unwanted puppy accidents happen and that the husky farms only breed exactly as many puppies as they can care for and take care of.

 I should note that the husky babies are bred in small numbers, usually just one or two litters at a time so as not to be overwhelmed by puppies.
+These are no puppy mills; dogs are only bred in very small numbers, and strictly for the husky farm.
 The husky mom gets to live in a giant suite with all her puppies, kept away from the other dogs.

 All the dogs have their own little homes and live next to a dog they are friendly with so they can socialize.
 Sometimes, if a particular dog has trouble living and sharing a close space with other dogs, it will have its own cage, with a box to keep warm and snuggle in, as well.